shiqimei/node-opengauss/README.md

 ### For Debugging

+For more verbose logs by setting the environment variable `DEBUG` to true:

 ```bash
 DEBUG=true node index.mjs
 ```

-If you need to modify files inside `lib/protocol`, please run to take effects:
+If you need to modify files inside `lib/protocol`, please run following commands to take effects:

 ```bash
 cd lib/protocol